 What do I need to prove to receive medical negligence claims payouts for a mixed diagnosis?

 In order to have a successful medical negligence compensation claim, you would need to prove a few things.
-Firstly, you’d need to prove that clinical negligence had led you to suffer undue harm that you would not have suffered had negligence not occured.
-You would need to be able to prove that a misdiagnosis directly caused you harm.
-For example, if a broken bone was missed, and mis diagnosed as a sprain, you would need to be able to prove that you suffered poor healing, or other problems because you were not diagnosed correctly.
-Medical negligence claims can be complex, which is why the majority of claimants choose to work with medical negligence solicitors on such cases.
-An experienced solicitor who is authorised and regulated by the Solicitors Regulation Authority could have the knowledge and experience to build a strong case on your behalf.
+Firstly, you’d need to prove that clinical negligence had led you to suffer undue harm that you would not have suffered had negligence not occurred.
+You would need to be able to prove that a misdiagnosis directly caused the harm.
+This could make you eligible for medical negligence claim payouts.